Tudor period: Cardinal Wolsey

 Professor Sara Nair James says that between 1515 and 1529, Cardinal Thomas Wolsey, "would be the most powerful man in England except, possibly, for the king."
 Historian John Guy explains Wolsey's methods:

-Only in the broadest respects was he [the king] taking independent decisions....It was Wolsey who almost invariably calculated the available options and ranked them for royal consideration; who established the parameters of each successive debate; who controlled the flow of official information; who selected the king's secretaries, middle-ranked officials, and JPs; and who promulgated decisions himself had largely shaped, if not strictly taken.

 Operating with the firm support of the king, and with special powers over the church given by the Pope, Wolsey dominated civic affairs, administration, the law, the church, and foreign-policy.
 He was amazingly energetic and far-reaching.
 In terms of achievements, he built a great fortune for himself, and was a major benefactor of arts, humanities and education.
+Wolsey loved to display his wealth: he ate well, dressed magnificently, processed through the streets of London pompously, and built two great palaces, York Place in London and Hampton Court up the Thames Valley, which outshone anything in the King's possession.
 He projected numerous reforms, but in the end English government had not changed much.
 For all the promise, there was very little achievement of note.
 From the king's perspective, his greatest failure was an inability to get a divorce when Henry VIII needed a new wife to give him a son who would be the undisputed heir to the throne.
 Historians agree that Wolsey was a disappointment.
 In the end, he conspired with Henry's enemies, and died of natural causes before he could be beheaded.